GetStream/stream-chat-react-native/COOKBOOK.md

   </tr>
 </table>

-Because these views must exist above all others `OverlayProvider` should wrap your navigation stack as well, assuming [`React Navigation`](https://reactnavigation.org/) is being used your highest level navigation stack should be wrapped in the provider:
+Because these views must exist above all others `OverlayProvider` should wrap your navigation stack as well.
+Assuming [`React Navigation`](https://reactnavigation.org/) is being used, your highest level navigation stack should be wrapped in the provider:

 ```tsx
 <NavigationContainer>